Connected aaroncsmith@clerkwell :~$

 One workflow, done well.

-A single SSH session with a terminal and a live preview.
+Tabbed SSH sessions, each with a terminal and a live preview.
 Here's exactly what that includes — and what it doesn't, so there are no surprises after you buy.

 // it does